 Building a unified data source takes up considerable technical and monetary resources.

 From starting at zero, the minimum time to value is at least 6 months depending on the level of complexity and even at that point it’s only really a proof of concept.
-To get to a position where data is reliably ingested, transformed, matched, and presented into a common schema, a realistic timeframe is more like 18 months.
+To get to a position where data is reliably ingested, transformed and ready top use, a realistic timeframe is more like 18 months.
 When factoring in the cost of salaries, infrastructure, support and maintenance, the real cost of implementing a unified data source is comfortably in the seven-figure range.
 Just to build and maintain the data integration pipelines, the cost is an average of £390k ($520k) per year.

 Lack of available resources often prevents smaller companies from accessing the level of insights and value in its data putting them on an uneven playing field in comparison to larger organisations.